neurodevs/node-file-checker/README.md

 const checker = FileCheckerImpl.Checker()

-// Need to be in async function const wasFound = await checker.checkIfFileExists(path, timeoutMs)
+// Needs to be in an async function const wasFound = await checker.checkIfFileExists(path, timeoutMs)
 ```